umutkut/RabobankAssignment/QUESTIONS.md

 - Yes, creation + last modified + modified by user (lower priority, if there is time to do it)

 **Q4:** Is there a concept of expiration for PoAs?

-- No, permanent until revoked
+- No, permanent until deleted

 ---

 ### 5. Lifecycle Management

-**Q1:** Can a Power of Attorney be revoked?
+**Q1:** Can a Power of Attorney be deleted?

-- Yes, need "revoke" endpoint (soft delete with flag)
+- Yes, need "delete" endpoint

-**Q2:** Who can revoke a PoA?
+**Q2:** Who can delete a PoA?
 - Only the grantor

 **Q3:** What happens if an account is closed?
 - Out of scope for this assignment.
-- If there is time left, we can add a "close" endpoint that revokes all PoAs for the account.
+- If there is time left, we can add a "close" endpoint that deletes all PoAs for the account.

 ---